Solar inverter prices - Updated June 2025

 Fronius support is, when needed, excellent, using qualified engineers instead of call centre operators.

-Sungrow hybrid inverters (any model prefixed SH), work with Sungrow SBR and BYD HVM batteries.
+Sungrow hybrid inverters (any model prefixed SH), work with Sungrow SBR, SBH and BYD HVM batteries.

 Inverter consumption meter and backup capability included as standard with Sungrow hybrid inverters.